 The liability has significantly reduced from Rs.
 90,000 to Rs.
 36,000 from the time when GST was implemented to January 2018.

-1. Whether GST liability on margin can be discharged inclusive basis i.e. margin inclusive of GST?
+1. Can GST be discharged on inclusive basis under margin method?

-Ans: No, in terms of Rule 32(5) of CGST Rules, GST needs to be charged on margin (i.e. sale price – purchase price).
+No, in terms of Rule 32(5) of CGST Rules, GST needs to be charged on margin (i.e. sale price – purchase price).
+Margin amount cannot be treated as inclusive of GST.

 2. Whether services provided by the second-hand car dealer could be considered as intermediary service?